Eric L. Michelsen, UCSD Physics Rev 5/12/2012

 Microcontrollers.pdf

-A simple introduction to microcontrollers for those who’ve never seen one.
+A simple introduction to microcontrollers for those who’ve never seen the inside of one.

 I'm actively seeking feedback on these docs, so please send me email with any reactions and/or suggestions.